Electrical hazards and saftey in the home.

 Electricity is the most dangerous hazard within the home.
-High voltage is moving at record speeds, and is odorless.
-When an electrical accidents strikes, it can only destroy property and objects in its path.
-When electricity comes in contact with a person, electric shock and burns can potentially severely disfigure or disable them, if not kill them.
+Moving at record speeds, and odorless.
+When electricity strikes, it can only destroy property and objects in its path.
+So when it comes in contact with a person, it can potentially severely disfigure or disable them, if not kill them.

 • Multiple Appliance plugs on a single switch.

-Turn off electrical hazards permanently by doing the following:
+Turn off electrical hazards permanently by avoiding the following:

-• First get rid of frayed, worn, or damaged cords.
-Do not be repaired with tape.
-Throw them out.
+• Frayed, worn, or damaged cords should not be repaired with tape.
+GET RID OF THEM.

-• Next always turn an appliance off before unplugging it.
+• Always turn an appliance off before unplugging it.

 • When unplugging an appliance, make sure to hold the plug and not the cord.

-• Then turn off small appliances when not in use.
+• Turn small appliances off when not in use.

-• Make sure outdoor appliances don’t come into contact with wet locations such as pools or puddles of water.
-Material use outdoors needs to be rated for outdoor use.
+• Make sure outdoor appliances don’t come into contact with pools or puddles of water.
+All material used needs to be rated for outdoor use.

 • When using electricity in wet areas, always wear rubber sole shoes and remove jewelry.